iamtushar20/library-management-system-mad2/README.md

-# Online Library Management System
+# Library Management System (Frontend & Backend)

 ## Description
-The **Online Library Management System** is a full-stack web application designed to manage an online library.
+The **Library Management System** is a full-stack web application designed to manage an online library.
 The system provides functionality for both **administrators** and **users**.
 Administrators can manage books and sections through CRUD operations, while users can browse, read, request, or purchase books.
 The application supports authentication, user management, and search functionality.

 ---